Zizwar/suno-deno/README.md

-# SunoDeno
+# Suno-Deno

-SunoDeno is a library designed for interacting with the Suno AI music generation service.
+Suno-Deno is a library designed for interacting with the Suno AI music generation service.
 This library provides a comprehensive set of methods to generate songs, retrieve metadata, return song links as buffer data, and more.
 The initial code for this library is based on the repository [hissincn/suno-ai](https://github.com/hissincn/suno-ai).

 ## Features